 Gold and red dragonborn both have a breath weapon that is a cone-shaped attack which I have previously determined was superior to the line-shaped attack (in theory of course).

-This post made a few assumptions about what types of creatures will be in a game of D&D. While the monster manual is the best way to make a blind assumption, there are other variables that may affect how you rank each draconic ancestry.
+This post made a few assumptions about what types of creatures will be in a game of D&D. While the monster manual is the best way to make a blind assumption, other variables may affect how you rank each draconic ancestry.

 Another variable is if your character will have access to other resistances.
 For example, if you are playing a bear totem Barbarian you will have resistance to every damage type outside of psychic while raging.
 You would then probably value your breath weapon more than your resistance.